d-j-e/SNPPar/README.md

 * Tree in NHX (extended Newick) and NEXUS formats
   * Internal node labels (same as found in mutation event tables)
   * Total number of mutation events (SNPs) and homoplasic mutation events on each branch (but see **Important Note** below)
-  * the NEXUS tree can be read into [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) and [iToL](https://itol.embl.de/)
+  * NEXUS tree can be read into [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) and [iToL](https://itol.embl.de/)
-  * the NHX tree can be read by [ggtree](https://bioconductor.org/packages/release/bioc/html/ggtree.html)
+  * NHX tree can be read by [ggtree](https://bioconductor.org/packages/release/bioc/html/ggtree.html)
+* Log file

-# Explanation of header in mutation event files...
+# Explanation of header in mutation event files
 * Common results
   * Position: Position of mutation event in reference seqeunce
   * Type: Intragenic or Intergenic